h4ck3rm1k3/vicidial-asterisk-gui/docs/README.txt

 - MySQL_AST_CREATE_tables.sql - used to create tables for astguiclient and vicidial in your MySQL database

- - astLEADLOADER.pl - client perl/Tk GUI for loading leads into the vicidial_list
-   + same application run specs as the AST_WINphoneAPP above
-   ### SOON TO BE DEPRICATED AND UNSUPPORTED ### see the web lead loader

  - ADMIN_area_code_populate.pl - run once to update phone codes to database